-- In regards to this policy, lobby means conducting activities aimed at influencing or attempting to influence any level of government in favour of a specific cause. - Gaming proceeds shall not be used on political activities such as candidacy costs for public office, conventions of political parties and research costs for a particular political party. - The provision of information through public education programs and/or submissions to government which reflects a balance of views on a particular issue of public concern may be eligible for use of gaming proceeds.
+- 1. In regards to this policy, lobby means conducting activities aimed at influencing or attempting to influence any level of government in favour of a specific cause. - Gaming proceeds must not be used on political activities such as candidacy costs for public office, conventions of political parties, and research costs for a particular political party. - The provision of information through public education programs and/or submissions to government which reflects a balance of views on a particular issue of public concern may be eligible for use of gaming proceeds.

-- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.
+- The Regulatory Division, Licensing Support Section, must review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies. - 2.
+The Regulatory Division, Financial Review Section, must review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies.